Ian Happ Player Props: Cubs vs. Orioles

 Ian Happ At The Plate

-- Among qualified hitters, he ranks 59th in batting average, while his on-base percentage ranks 12th and he is 104th in slugging.
+- Among qualifying hitters in MLB play, his batting average ranks 60th, his on-base percentage ranks 12th, and he is 108th in the league in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.